mgmarlow/mgmarlow.com/words/2022-09-08-building-emacs-mac-os.md

 ---
-title: building emacs from source on macos
+title: Building Emacs from source on MacOS
 date: 2022-09-08
 ---

-# Building Emacs from Source on MacOS

 This is a guide for building Emacs from source for Mac OS (tested on M1).
 Included are links to the source documentation to help guide you through the process.